cko-data-platform/minikube-test/README.md

 # Platform Engineer Technical Test for the Data Platform

 ## Instructions
 This repository contains two main elements designed to assess your skills in Terraform and Kubernetes.
 Each section of the test is structured to evaluate specific competencies in these technologies.
-Below, you'll find an overview of the test, including instructions, assessment criteria, and time allocations.
+Below, you'll find an overview of the test, including instructions, assessment criteria and time allocations.

 ## Test Overview
 This technical test is divided into two parts: